Light and Fluffy Cornbread

 - Give the batter a very light stir, then transfer to the preparing baking dish and spread evenly.

-Another neutral oil can also be substituted for the grapeseed oil (if you choose to use coconut oil, make sure you melt it first and then measure out the ⅓ cup - otherwise you may use too much).
+*Another neutral oil can also be substituted for the grapeseed oil.
+If you choose to use coconut oil, make sure you melt it first and then measure out the ⅓ cup - otherwise you may use too much.
+Additionally, let it cool slightly before using.

 I would encourage you to stick with white whole wheat flour (and not regular whole wheat flour) for this recipe.
 It helps keep the bread nice and light.